datalad-handbook/book/docs/basics/101-115-symlinks.rst

 troublesome, most types of broken symlinks you will encounter can be fixed, or are not problematic.
 At this point, you actually have already seen broken
-symlinks: Back in section :ref:`installds` we explored the file hierarchy in a cloned subdataset that contained many annexed ``mp3`` files.
+symlinks: Back in section :ref:`installds` we explored the file hierarchy in an installed subdataset that contained many annexed ``mp3`` files.
 Upon the initial :command:`datalad clone`, the annexed files were not present locally.
 Instead, their symlinks (stored in Git) existed and allowed to explore which file's contents could be retrieved.
 These symlinks point to nothing, though, as